kepano/kepano-obsidian/Readme.md

 - Always pluralize categories and tags
 - Use `YYYY-MM-DD` everywhere
+- Use a single vault for everything
 - Avoid folders for organization
-- Single vault for everything
 - Avoid non-standard Markdown

 ### Rating system